AtlasC0R3/doom-steam-launcher/README.md

 This should also be compatible with the Steam overlay if possible.

-Tested with [The Ultimate DOOM](https://store.steampowered.com/app/2280/) and [DOOM II: Hell on Earth](https://store.steampowered.com/app/2300/) in the Steam launcher on Windows 10, though it will probably be compatible with Proton for Linux *(I have not tested yet)*.
+Tested with [The Ultimate DOOM](https://store.steampowered.com/app/2280/) and [DOOM II: Hell on Earth](https://store.steampowered.com/app/2300/) in the Steam launcher on Windows 10, however it is compatible with Proton on Linux.
+*(at this point you might just want to extract the `*.WAD` file and set up your launcher manually)*

 ![Screenshot of the launcher in action](https://user-images.githubusercontent.com/39468657/109404115-0fc72580-7931-11eb-8b57-58b234472158.png)